Strategic planning positions WSDOT to receive funding for improvements.

 Washington and Oregon Cascades Rail Corridor Management Workplan

 Washington State Department of Transportation and Oregon Department of Transportation are working together to jointly manage the Cascades Rail Corridor.
-It is anticipated that this change will help deliver customer expectations, increase ridership, and develop intercity passenger rail service as a viable transportation choice.
+This collaborative approach will help deliver customer expectations, increase ridership, and develop intercity passenger rail service as a viable transportation choice.
 The team produced the Cascades Rail Corridor Management Workplan (pdf 1.7mb) in January 2013.